Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Akhand Path:

 Akhand Path is a continuous reading of the Guru Granth Sahib, the holy book of Sikhs, that takes place at the bride or groom’s home or a gurdwara.
-This reading usually takes 48 hours and is considered a way to seek blessings for the couple’s upcoming wedding.
+This reading usually takes 48 hours and is a way to seek blessings for the couple’s upcoming wedding.

 Akhand path